skaman17/Machine_HomeWork/README.md

-DanIT2
-TEST
-DanIT2
-Hello, Kostia
+Hello, this is a repository for DanIT2 Homeworks!